 - Apply a thin layer of baking soda and water paste to soothe the area.

-- Apply anti-itch cream but in the case that the itching is a little more unbearable, take an antihistamine or an over the counter pain reliever to counter the swelling and pain.
+- Apply anti-itch cream but in the case that the itching is a little more unbearable, take an antihistamine or an over-the-counter pain reliever to counter the swelling and pain.

 - 7.3 oz tube of Aveeno Eczema Therapy Daily Moisturizing Body...